MKierdorf/Depolarization-model-python-code/README.md

 This script uses Python version 2.7 and Matplotlib version 1.3.1

-If you want to use a higher version of matplotlib, replace the keyword 'axisbg' with 'facecolor'.
+If you want to use a higher version of matplotlib (2.0+), replace the keyword 'axisbg' with 'facecolor'.

 ##################################################################################################